 Jerez is also home to the Real Escuela Andaluza del Arte Ecuestre, where prestigious pedigreed Andalusian horses train and perform.
 Horse lovers are drawn to Jerez in May for the Jerez Horse fair which has over 500 years of history.

-Visit the beautiful 11th-century Alcazar or stroll the winding streets of old town, sampling tapas and sherry at quaint local bodegas (bars).
+Visit the beautiful 11th-century Alcazar or stroll the winding streets of the old town, sampling tapas and sherry at quaint local bodegas (bars).

 Getting to Jerez from Seville